scionproto/scion/doc/manuals/common.rst

          .. option:: local = [<ip|hostname>]:<port>, required

             The IP/UDP address of this router interface.
-            The IP or hostname can be ommitted; in this case the router will just bind to a wildcard address.
+            The IP or hostname can be omitted; in this case the router will just bind to a wildcard address.

          .. option:: public = <ip|hostname>:<port>, deprecated